Handout for Patients and Families

 7. How do I get palliative care?

-Ask for it!
-Tell your doctors and nurses that you would like to see the palliative care team.
+You have to ask for it!
+Just tell your doctors and nurses that you would like to see the palliative care team.
+You can start with the Palliative Care Provider Directory on GetPalliativeCare.org.
+That’s where you can find palliative care in your area, quickly and easily.